 Who is eligible to participate in PTECH?

 Only eighth-graders in participating HFM component school districts are eligible to apply to a PTECH program.
 Because the curriculum is structured to allow for acceleration into college courses, students must enter the program their freshman year of high school.

 What kind of student is a good candidate for PTECH?

 A student who will succeed in PTECH is motivated to learn in new and exciting ways and thrives in a non-traditional classroom setting.
-Other important qualities include being creative, well organized and interested in Science, Technology, Engineering and Math.
+Other important qualities include being creative and well organized.
 Potential PTECH students should have the desire to build strong skills in communications, critical thinking, problem-solving, collaboration and time management.
 They also should have a vision of using their individual talents and skills to impact their local and global communities.

 How do I apply?

 Along with an application that includes a writing section and a form that parents fill out, applicants must submit written recommendations from teachers and guidance counselors.
 Applicants also must participate in a personal interview.
 Check with your guidance counselor for specific application deadlines.

 How are students selected for the program?